 Data are collected primarily through electronic questionnaire, which can be responded to in either official language.
 Respondents also have the option of receiving a paper questionnaire, replying by telephone interview or using other electronic filing methods.
 Follow-up is conducted via email, telephone or fax and dynamically prioritized on the basis of weighted response rates and for data validation on discrepancies from predicted values.

 View the Questionnaire(s) and reporting guide(s) .

 Error detection is an integral part of both collection and data processing activities.
 Automated edits are applied to data records during collection to identify reporting and capture errors.
-These edits identify potential errors based on year-over-year changes in key variables, totals, and ratios that exceed tolerance thresholds, as well as identify problems in the consistency of collected data (e.g. a total variable does not equal the sum of its parts).
+These edits identify potential errors based on year-over-year changes in key variables, totals, and ratios that exceed tolerance thresholds, as well as identify problems in the consistency of collected data (e.g., a total variable does not equal the sum of its parts).
 During data processing, other edits are used to automatically detect errors or inconsistencies that remain in the data following collection.
-These edits include value edits (e.g. Value > 0, Value > -500, Value = 0), linear equality edits (e.g. Value1 + Value2 = Total Value), linear inequality edits (e.g. Value1 >= Value2), and equivalency edits (e.g. Value1 = Value2).
+These edits include value edits (e.g., Value > 0, Value > -500, Value = 0), linear equality edits (e.g., Value1 + Value2 = Total Value), linear inequality edits (e.g., Value1 >= Value2), and equivalency edits (e.g., Value1 = Value2).
 When errors are found, they can be corrected using the failed edit follow up process during collection or via imputation.
 Extreme values are also flagged as outliers, using automated methods based on the distribution of the collected information.
 Following their detection, these values are reviewed in order to assess their reliability.
 Manual review of other units may lead to additional outliers identified.
 These outliers are excluded from use in the calculation of ratios and trends used for imputation, and during donor imputation.
 In general, every effort is made to minimize the non-sampling errors of omission, duplication, misclassification, reporting and processing.

 When non-response occurs, when respondents do not completely answer the questionnaire, or when reported data are considered incorrect during the error detection steps, imputation is used to fill in the missing information and modify the incorrect information.
 Many methods of imputation may be used to complete a questionnaire, including manual changes made by an analyst.
-The automated, statistical techniques used to impute the missing data include: deterministic imputation, replacement using historical data (with a trend calculated, when appropriate), replacement using auxiliary information available from other sources, replacement based on known data relationships for the sample unit, and replacement using data from a similar unit in the sample (known as donor imputation).
+The automated, statistical techniques used to impute the missing data include deterministic imputation, replacement using historical data (with a trend calculated, when appropriate), replacement using auxiliary information available from other sources, replacement based on known data relationships for the sample unit, and replacement using data from a similar unit in the sample (known as donor imputation).
 Usually, key variables are imputed first and are used as anchors in subsequent steps to impute other, related variables.

-Imputation generates a complete and coherent micro data file that covers all survey variables.
+Imputation generates a complete and coherent microdata file that covers all survey variables.

 When some enterprises have reported data combining many units located in more than one province or territory, or in more than one industrial classification, data allocation is required.
 Factors based on information from sources such as tax files and Business Register profiles are used to allocate the data reported on the combined report among the various estimation units where this enterprise is in operation.
-The sample used for estimation comes from a two phase sampling process.
-An initial sampling weight (the design weight) is calculated for each unit of the survey and is simply the multiplication of the inverse of the probability of selection from each phase.
-It is then adjusted to take into account units that might have been misclassified (large units found in a stratum of small units for example).
-In addition, the sampling weights derived are modified and adjusted using updated information from taxation data.
+The characteristics of the estimation units are used to derive the domains of estimation, including the industrial classification and the geography.

+The weights can be modified and adjusted using updated information from taxation data.
 Using a statistical technique called calibration, the final set of weights is adjusted in such a way that the sample represents as closely as possible the taxation data of the population of this industry.

-Prior to the data release, combined survey results are analyzed for comparability; in general, this includes a detailed review of: individual responses (especially for the largest companies), general economic conditions, coherence with results from related economic indicators, historical trends, and information from other external sources (e.g. associations, trade publications, newspaper articles).
+Prior to the data release, combined survey results are analyzed for comparability; in general, this includes a detailed review of individual responses (especially for the largest companies), general economic conditions and coherence with results from related economic indicators, historical trends, and information from other external sources (e.g. associations, trade publications or newspaper articles).

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-In order to prevent any data disclosure, confidentiality analysis is done using the Statistics Canada generalized confidentiality system (G-CONFID).
-G-CONFID is used for primary suppression (direct disclosure) as well as for secondary suppression (residual disclosure).
+In order to prevent any data disclosure, confidentiality analysis is done using the Statistics Canada Generalized Disclosure Control System (G-Confid).
+G-Confid is used for primary suppression (direct disclosure) as well as for secondary suppression (residual disclosure).
 Direct disclosure occurs when the value in a tabulation cell is composed of or dominated by few enterprises while residual disclosure occurs when confidential information can be derived indirectly by piecing together information from different sources or data series.